websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/using-mvc/sharing-localized-messages.md

 -liferay-aggregate-resource-bundles: com.acme.u8t2.impl
 ```

-Note that language keys can still exist within an individual module.
-For example, the welcome message in the example project comes from the `Acme U8T2 Web` module and not the shared keys of `Acme U8T2 Impl`.
+Note that you can still choose to place some language keys within an individual module.
+For example, the welcome message in the example project comes from the `Acme U8T2 Web` module's language keys and not the shared keys of `Acme U8T2 Impl`.
 Language keys of an individual module takes priority over any shared keys specified by `-liferay-aggregate-resource-bundles`.

 ## Related Topics